intel/dffml/docs/tutorials/tuners/random_search.rst

-Tuning a DFFML model with Bayesian Optimization
+Tuning a DFFML model with Random Search
 ===============

-For an introduction to hyperparameter tuning with the DFFML API, view the :ref:`parameter_grid` tutorial.

-For this tutorial, we'll be performing hyperparameter tuning using a BayesOptGP tuner, which is somewhat different from the typical grid search/random search variants.
-As per normal, we will be using XGBClassifier as our model to tune.
+For this tutorial, we'll be performing hyperparameter tuning on a DFFML model using DFFML's integrated "tune" method.

-Unlike grid search/random search, bayesian optimization is an intelligent hyperparameter selection process, where the hyperparameters selected in the next iteration are dependent on the results of the previous iteration.
-In the current iteration, the bayesian optimization process updates a surrogate model (which is a probability distribution of scores | hypeparameters),  selects a set of hyperparameters to maximize expected improvement of the score based on this surrogate model, and repeats the process all over again.
-This allows one to efficiently search the hyperparameter space, which is especially apt when the model to be tuned is expensive to evaluate.
-(For instance, medium/large neural networks)

-The BayesOptGP tuner uses the BayesianOptimization library, which utilizes gaussian processes as the surrogate model, hence the name of our tuner.
+We will be using the XGBClassifier model and RandomSearch tuner for this example, but note that these are interchangeale for any DFFML Model and Tuner respectively.

+As we know, a machine learning model yields accurate predictions to unseen data by fitting itself to the training dataset.
+However, different initial configurations to certain model parameters will affect the performance of the trained model.
+For instance, a neural network that is allowed to train for several epochs on a dataset typically outperforms another that has only trained a single epoch.
+We call these parameters to be modified in pre-training "hyperparameters", and it is normally the job of the ML engineer to try many different hyperparameter configuratons to find the best-performing model.

+This process can be automated using a hyperparameter tuning method, which tries a series of configurations on your behalf, and includes random search, grid search, bayesian optimization and more.
+Here, we will be using RandomSearch, where the tuner tries a random combination of hyperparameters provided by the user for a fixed number of iterations, and selects the best model based on a given metric.
+We will be tuning for the XGBClassifier model based on a dictionary of values provied in a JSON file, and returns the one with the highest accuracy on a holdout validation set.

 First, download the xgboost plugin for the DFFML library, which can be done via pip: